Marijke Synhaeve

 Marijke Synhaeve (/nl/; born 5 November 1989) is a Belgian-Dutch politician of the Democrats 66 (D66), who served as a temporary member of the House of Representatives from 12 December 2023 and 28 March 2024.
 She replaced Hanneke van der Werf during her maternity leave.
 Synhaeve served as her party's spokesperson for long-term care, child protection, poverty, labor force participation, pensions, and benefits.

+In January 2026 she became a victim of pornographic deepfake videos.